-When you first start Gin Rummy, you will see a "Start" button in the status bar.
+When you first start Rummy 500, you will see a "Start" button in the status bar.
 If you wish to make any menu option changes before starting, now is a good time to do this.
 Then click on the start button.

 The first round of the first game starts with your turn, which you make by either taking a new card from the stock, or by taking the card from the discard pile.
-The lead on each successive round goes to the loser of the previous round.
+The lead alternates on each successive round.